Bangor University - North Wales Clinical Psychology Programme

 - There are no unseen written examinations on the programme

-- You will complete a total of 10 assignments, including a final thesis.
+- You will complete a total of 10 assignments, including your final thesis.
 At the end of the third year, the thesis is evaluated by viva voce examination.

 - Although the format of the assessments is set, you decide on the clinical topic area you want to address.